rom-rb/rom-rb.org/source/doc-pages/guides/basics/repositories.md

 ## Installation

-Repository is a seperate gem:
+Repository is a separate gem:

 ```
 gem install rom-repository